 I’m a MLIS graduate of the University of Washington Information School.
 My early background includes content, Information Architecture, and technology projects at nonprofits and educational institutions as Treehouse, the iSchool, and Information Architecture Institute.
-More recently in the agency world, I’ve worked on content projects for international enterprise-level organizations as well as local colleges and small to mid-sized businesses.
-Content Strategy is agnostic, so I’ve worked for industrial manufacturers, higher education institutions, technology companies large and small, and others.
+More recently, I’ve worked on content projects for international enterprise-level organizations as well as local colleges and small to mid-sized businesses.
+Content Strategy is subject agnostic and I’ve worked for industrial manufacturers, higher education institutions, technology companies large and small, and others.
 I have a sweet spot for nonprofits and often do pro bono work to help them effectively communicate their message online.

 My favorite task is conducting content inventories and audits.
 I am not kidding.
 Content audits are crucial to building effective information architectures and ensuring consistent, quality content reaches your audiences.
 Want to learn more?
 Connect with me on LinkedIn.